 An administrative unit that has attracted increasing international attention as a center of organized policymaking is the Office of Administrative Affairs (OAA), referred to by some as the General Administrative Office (GAO).
 Some experts say that the office, headed by a Hazara Shiite named Sadiq Mudabir, is primarily administrative, and without any policy coordination role.
-However, some Afghan observers say it is increasingly taking on a policymaking role by helping the
+However, some Afghan observers say it has increasingly taken on a policymaking role by helping the National Assembly draft laws and advising the president on what legislation to sign or to veto.
+The office also is purported to be taking on an informal judicial role by assessing the legitimacy of citizen, group, and corporate petitions and forwarding those deemed legitimate to the appropriate ministries for action.